-We are aware that many students, quite understandably, are keen to begin their studies in person at our centres with face to face teaching from day one.
-As such, we have designed our contingency planning (launching ONCAMPUS Online in all our UK Centres) with the aim of restoring face-to-face teaching in centre as the priority.
-Please see below for some key updates from ONCAMPUS with regards to accomodation, travel, dates and deadlines:
+We are aware that many students, quite understandably, are keen to begin their studies in person at our centres with face-to-face teaching from day one.
+As such, we have designed our contingency planning (launching ONCAMPUS Online in all our UK Centres) with the aim of restoring face-to-face teaching in our centres as the priority.
+Please see below for some key updates from ONCAMPUS with regards to accommodation, travel, dates and deadlines:

 If I do Term 1 online but then am unable to travel to the UK for Term 2, what are my options?

 When the current Covid-19 situation improves, the programme will revert to the usual face-to-face teaching in the UK and we will keep you updated on when this will or may happen.
 If you do not currently hold a valid visa that allows study in the UK you will be required to apply for your visa to travel to the UK.
 If, at that time, you are unable to join the programme for Term 2 in January 2021 due to the Visa delay or refusal, or due the ongoing Covid-19 situation (either the programme cannot be run face-to-face or you are unable to arrive in the UK to start face-to-face classes), then either:

 - provision will be made to continue and complete the programme online if required, or